kovalp/pure-ab-3d-mot/README.md

-# pure-ab-3d-mot
+# Pure AB3DMOT

-The gist of the the AB3DMOT (a base-line 3D multiple-object tracker).
+The gist of the AB3DMOT (a base-line of 3D multiple-object tracking).